nglaeser/crypto-glossary/src/glossary_latex.md

 **Uniform**: A distribution is uniform, or a value uniformly distributed, if every outcome is equally likely.
 We may say that a value is "drawn uniformly at random".
 A uniform distribution over $N$ elements means each of the elements is drawn with probability $1/N$.

+**Unary**: Compared to binary, which represents numbers using two symbols (0 and 1), the _unary_ representation of a number consists only of 1s.
+Specifically, a number n is represented in unary as a string of n 1s (e.g., 5 in unary would be 11111).
+Security parameters are usually given as input in their unary representation, i.e. $1^\lambda$.

 **Without loss of generality**:

+**w.h.p.**: With high probability.

 ### Complexity Theory